 Mentored Youth Trout Days

-Wesley St Clair of York, PA, helps his nephew, Lucas St Clair, 7, learn how to use an open reel on his fishing rod at Children's Lake, Boiling Springs, PA, Saturday morning during the 2017 Mentored Youth Trout Days event.
+Evelyn, 4, and Justin Hoachlander of Mechanicsburg, PA, spend a perfect spring morning trying to catch fish at Children's Lake, Boiling Springs, PA, during the 2017 Mentored Youth Trout Days event.
 Children under the age of 16 were allowed fish with a licensed adult.

 Start the conversation, or Read more at PennLive.com.